NYC will add Diwali as a public school holiday, but there’s a catch this year

 Diwali, known as the festival of lights, happens October or November depending on the lunar calendar.

 However, this year it falls on Sunday Nov.
-12 — so the 2023-2024 school calendar will not be affected by the change.
+12 — meaning the 2023-2024 school calendar will not be affected by the change.

 City officials say more that 200,000 New York City residents celebrate Diwali, which is observed by Hindus, Sikhs, Jains and some Buddhists.